A Gas-Kinetic Scheme for Maxwell Equations: Algorithms

-In structured meshes, the transport operator can be solved exactly or by the upwind scheme in the framework of the finite volume method.
+where $i$ is the cell index.
+For the transport operator $\mathcal{T}$, the exact solution can be utilized on structured meshes.
 Since the transport equation is linear, the analytical solution based on the characteristic theory can be obtained.
 The solution is

-Let $\Delta \boldsymbol{x} / \Delta t = |\boldsymbol{v}_k|$, Eq.\eqref{eq:exact transport} can be written as
+Let $\Delta \boldsymbol{x} / \Delta t = |\boldsymbol{u}_k|$, Eq.\eqref{eq:exact transport} can be written as

-where $\hat{e}_k$ is the unit direction vector of microscopic velocity $\boldsymbol{v}_k$.
-The Eq.\eqref{eq:lbm transport} is the same as the LBM transport operator.
-This method is referred as the Beam-ET method, where "ET" stands for "Exact Transport".
+where $\boldsymbol{\hat{e}}_k$ is the unit direction vector of microscopic velocity $\boldsymbol{u}_k$.
+Section \ref{sec:asymptotic analysis} shows that when $\omega=2$, the LBM is second-order in time and space.
+Additionally, the same analysis indicates that LBM requires the magnitude of its microscopic velocities to exceed the speed of light $c$ to ensure stability.
 Solving the transport equation exactly realizes the multidimensionality of the scheme.
-However, this method is hardly generalized into unstructured meshes.
+However, this method is not readily generalizable to unstructured meshes.

-Compared to the exact solution, the upwind scheme is more flexible and can be easily extended to unstructured mesh.
-In the framework of FVM, the cell averaged distribution function values $\boldsymbol{f}_{k,i}$ on a physical cell $\Omega_i$ are defined as The normal numerical flux $\mathscr{F}_{k,i+1/2,j}$ of $\boldsymbol{f}_k$ across interface $(i+1/2,j)$ is calculated according to the upwind scheme as

-where cell interface $(i+1/2,j)$ is the interface between cell $(i,j)$ and $(i+1,j)$.
-To incorporate the multidimensional effect, a transverse correction is added according to the idea of corner transport upwind (CTU) by Collela \cite{colella_multidimensional_1990},